Auxi98/Capstone_Data_Analytics/README.md

 To identify trends and insights in smart devices user activity that can be related to the company's products to support marketing strategy

 >*2.
 Stakeholders*
-* Uröka Sröen - Bellabeat cofounder and Chief Creative Officer
+* Ur≈°ka Sr≈°en - Bellabeat cofounder and Chief Creative Officer
 * Sando Mur - Bellabeat cofounder and key member of Bellabeat executive team
 * Bellabeat Marketing Analytics team